Integrate Your AssetsCloudAWSMondoo-Hosted

 3. In the Choose an integration name box, type a recognizable name for this AWS asset.

-4. Under Configure authentication, select Access Key.
+4. Under Choose authentication, select Access Key.

 5. Access the AWS IAM tab in your browser that shows the access keys you created in the steps above.
 Copy the Access key value.